alexapostolu/night/TIMELINE.md

 Added classes.
 However they can only contain variables and methods, no inheritance, visibility, etc. So think of them as C structs

-### v4.0.3
+### v4.0.3 Citizens

-Lambda functions are now added!
+Types and expression as first class citizens.

 ### v4.0.2 Scalability

-The implementation is now way more scalable, allowing for faster updates.
+The implementation is now way more stable and scalable, allowing for faster and safer updates.

 ### v4.0.1 Feature Boost